Skip to content

 What moves the number most

 The result responds to Emergency Fund (Months), Debt-to-Income %, Job Redundancy Risk (0-10), Secondary Income Sources, and Investment Diversification (0-10).
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this